 2. Kryptonite New York Fahgettaboudit

-This u-lock comes with a sold secure gold rating thanks to its 18mm thickness and smaller profile making it tough for thieves to break through.
+This product comes with a sold secure gold rating thanks to its 18mm thickness and smaller profile making it tough for thieves to break through.

 Fairly heavy, so it's not the most portable option but it is smaller in profile than some other models making it easy to find room for it in a bag or backpack.

-Uses a deadbolt lock with key to secure.
-Unless your thief is a proficient lock picker, they won't be able to get through unless they try to cut through, which is near impossible.
-The keyhole is also located in such a way that even skilled lock pickers will have trouble reaching it.
+Uses a deadbolt system with key to secure.
+Unless your thief is a proficient picker, they won't be able to get through unless they try to cut through, which is near impossible.
+The keyhole is also located in such a way that even skilled pickers will have trouble reaching it.

-It's covered with vinyl so that the lock doesn't scratch your bike.
-The u-lock is also sold with three keys so you won't have to worry about losing them or forgetting one.
+It's covered with vinyl so that it doesn't scratch your bicycle.
+It is also sold with three keys so you won't have to worry about losing them or forgetting one.
 Just put one in each of the bags you own!
 One of the keys comes with an LED light.